abelllselam/COSC_716_study/OOP_concepts/Java_object_oriented_programing_video_notes.md

 Memory | One copy per class | One copy per object Access without object | Yes: ClassName.member | No: must use an object ref Typical use | Shared utilities or constants | Object‑specific data/behavior

+# Built in java class:

+- You can control click on the import class to see inside the class.
+-